Let it glow, let it glow, let it glow!

 Riverside’s insanely beautiful Mission Inn Hotel is worth a visit any day of the week.
 But during the festive season, it really steals the show with 4.5 million sparkling lights and over 400 animated figures for its annual Festival of Lights.
 This event usually spans six weeks and is completely free.
 However, this year, there won’t be any lighting ceremony.
 Find out more here.

 You can stroll through illuminated wildlife lanterns that reflect the natural inhabitants of the Palm Desert.
 The new paths offer vantages of the new habitats like the emus of the new Australian Adventures.
 There’ll also be a holiday-themed G-scale model train display and light shows synchronized to music throughout the zoo.
 For an additional fee, guests can toast s’mores around a campfire, take a spin on the carousel and get a photo with Santa on his sleigh.
-Find out more here.
+Find out more about the Living Desert holiday lights here.

 8. The Grove